 A blessed All Souls’ Day to all our readers.
-Following upon the article I re-posted, please do keep in mind that the Church offers a plenary indulgence for praying for the dead in a cemetery during the next eight days, a novena for the departed, if you will.
-Here is one from our archives (Editor):
+Here is an article from our archives, which sums up the Church’s tradition of praying for the dead quite nicely.
+And please do keep in mind that the Church offers a plenary indulgence for praying for the holy souls in a cemetery during the next eight days, a novena for the departed, if you will.
+(Editor):

 I am the resurrection and the Life, says the Lord.
 Whoever believes in me, even though he dies, will live, and everyone who lives and believes in me will no die for ever (Cf. Jn 11:25-26, Communion Antiphon).